Data Protection by Design and Default Guidance

 The ICO encourages organisations to ensure that privacy and data protection is a key consideration in the early stages of any project and then throughout its lifecycle.
 For example when:

 The ICO wants to see more organisations integrating core privacy considerations into existing project and risk management methodologies and policies.
-All NHS organisations are required to have DPIAs in place in order to comply with the current Data Security and Protection Toolkit.
+All NHS organisations are required to have DPIAs in place in order to comply with NHS Digital’s mandatory annual Data Security and Protection Toolkit return.

 A DPIA is required in situations where data processing is likely to result in high risk to individuals (see further below).
 Cost is not a factor - the relevant consideration is whether a proposal involves the processing of personal data.
 If personal data is to be used to any extent, the proper use and safeguarding of that data needs to be considered.
-Therefore within NHSCFA, any project that involves the use of personal data will require the completion of DPIA.
+Therefore, within NHSCFA ALL projects that involve the processing and use of personal information will require a DPIA to be completed.

 Where a DPIA indicates that the data processing is ‘high risk’ and we cannot sufficiently address those risks, we will be required to consult the ICO to seek its opinion as to whether the processing operation complies with GDPR.
 Staff will need to start assessing situations necessary to conduct a DPIA.
 Consideration will need to be given to:

-Project Managers of projects involving high risk processing (described below) will need to complete a DPIA form.
+Project Managers involved in high risk processing (described at 3.2) will need to complete a DPIA form.
 This will provide for a more in depth look at the application of data protection and cyber security requirements, the associated risks and how they may be mitigated.
-It will be important to demonstrate that high risk processing has had sufficient safeguards applied to minimise any risk.
+It will be important to demonstrate that high risk processing has had sufficient safeguards applied to minimise any risks.
 Failure to do so could result in the Information Governance Lead/Data Protection Officer (DPO), Senior Management Team (SMT) or ultimately the Information Commissioner vetoing the processing.

 High risk processing is likely to arise where there is a significant change in the way in which personal information is used.
 This is likely to be where: